EthanNorton/Learning/README.md

 # Projects

-This will contain various projects learned in courses and my own interests.
+This project is structured around a foundation of optimization applications, that will built upon as I grow in that direction.
+The dataset used currently is synthetic as I am exploring areas and will substitute if I find a dataset that is close enough to interests.

 ## Table of Contents